GediminasPukys/partial_load_logistics_planner/readme.md

 ## Optimization Approach

 The application uses a greedy insertion algorithm that:
-1. Sorts orders by earliest deadline and quantity
+1. Sorts orders by earliest deadline and distance from warehouse to cluster geographically proximate orders
+2. Prioritizes filling existing trucks before using new ones
-2. For each order, finds the best truck and insertion position
+3. For each order, finds the best truck and insertion position that minimizes additional distance
-3. Respects all constraints (capacity, time windows, working hours)
+4. Respects all constraints (capacity, time windows, working hours)
-4. Minimizes additional distance required for each insertion
+5. Accepts excellent fits immediately to improve overall distance optimization
-5. Returns all trucks to the warehouse at the end of their routes
+6. Returns all trucks to the warehouse at the end of their routes

 ## File Structure